This isn't a cost. It's an investment.

 The installed range

 Starts at $140 per linear foot, installed, in the Phoenix metro.
-That covers powder-coated tubular iron pickets, engineered posts set into concrete footings, code-compliant gate hardware where required, layout, and finish.
+That covers powder-coated tubular iron pickets, engineered posts set into concrete footings, gate hardware specified to the approved project requirements where required, layout, and finish.
 Final number climbs from there based on the variables below — height, picket profile, gates, and finish choice are the biggest movers.

 Color and finish options